 Category Description Lower-hour work schedules for caregivers May be taken multiple times per situation in the five-year period following the first day of use May be split up May be used concurrently with flextime system Leave to care for sick children Five days per year of leave per child available until the end of the fiscal year in which the child is in third grade of elementary school Can be used on hourly basis Family care leave Five days per year of leave available per family member Can be used on hourly basis At maximum 10 additional days per year available when no other appropriate caregiver is available Toray Smile Support Program Welfare point system offering a selection of programs with an emphasis on providing support for childcare and home acquisition Childcare services payment assistance Childcare coupons offering a 70% discount on services provided by participating companies issued as an additional Toray Smile Support Program service No restrictions on number of coupons or age of participating employee's child Telecommuting program Available for employees who are proficient in their assigned duties, can perform these duties self-sufficiently, and meet certain requirements.
 Available up to three days (22.5 hours) per week and no more than a maximum of ten days (75 hours) per month for approved employees, who may use the program on a full-day or hourly basis.
 If an employee requests more than the maximum hours/days due to special circumstances, and it is deemed not to interfere with workplace management, the employee may telecommute for more than the maximum allowed under the program.
-Note: In addition to the conditions above, since 2020, the program has also been used to address the COVID-19 pandemic.
+Registration system for reemployment Registration system providing reemployment opportunities to former employees who resigned due to personal matters such as marriage, childbirth and childcare, nursing care for family members, or a spouse's work transfer The registration period is ten years.
+Registrants may be immediately eligible for regular employee positions depending on the content of their

-Category Description Registration system for reemployment Registration system providing reemployment opportunities to former employees who resigned due to personal matters such as marriage, childbirth and childcare, nursing care for family members, or a spouse's work transfer The registration period is ten years.
-Registrants may be immediately eligible for regular employee positions depending on the content of their jobs, expectations of their role in the company, and their personal situations.
+Category Description jobs, expectations of their role in the company, and their personal situations.
 Commuting allowance for bullet train or other limited express travel Allowance for tickets for applicable distances on bullet trains or other limited express trains available for employees who wish to avoid (cease) living apart from their families due to job transfers or employees who bear personal responsibilities such as caring for family members In certain cases, employees may be required to pay a part of the commuting expenses out of pocket.
+Leave to accompany spouse transferred overseas Can be taken by an employee wanting to accompany their spouse on an overseas job transfer of six months or more Can be taken for up to four years

-Note: Toray Group employees working near Nihonbashi in Tokyo can use a local consortium-based child care center (Kids Square Nihonbashi Muromachi).
+^{} Toray Group employees working near Nihonbashi in Tokyo can use a local consortium-based child care center (Kids Square Nihonbashi Muromachi).

-Examples of Workplace Initiatives in fiscal 2022
+Examples of Workplace Initiatives in fiscal 2023